SYalouz/QuantNBody/docs/source/install.rst

   #. **Psi4**  : for installing, see https://anaconda.org/psi4/psi4, or https://psicode.org/psi4manual/1.2.1/conda.html

-An easy way to install the QuantNBody package is by using "pip" in your terminal as follows:
+An easy way to install the QuantNBody package is by using :code:`pip` in your terminal as follows:

     >>> pip install quantnbody